 Distracted by his hatred, the floating deity failed to notice another creeping up behind him.

 “Well, what do we have here, Anodyne?”
 The newcomer said as he laid his hand on Andoyne’s shoulder.
 Anodyne jumped as he turned to see a familiar face.

 “In the name of Ompti.
 Don’t sneak up on me like that, Sylum.
 I’m busy.”

 Sylum floated below Anodyne, forging a small chunk of land beneath their feet.

-Anodyne slowly lowered to the new-found land beneath his feet, gently lowering himself, he stood upon the land below him as he continued to stare.
-Sylum stepped forward and stood shoulder to shoulder with Anodyne, looking down to the planet below.
+Anodyne slowly lowered to the new-found land beneath his feet, gently lowering himself; he stood upon the land below him as he continued to stare.
+Sylum stepped forward and stood shoulder-to-shoulder with Anodyne, looking down at the planet below.